darkedges/identitynow-mcp-vscode-extension/README.md

 ## Features

-This provide basis functionlaity to
+This provide basis functionality to

 - Search for an Identity
 - Find their